Author has written 3 stories for Super Smash Brothers, and Game X-overs.

 Check this section every now and again for progress reports.

 The Captain of the Virtual Console (aka Virtual Console Captain (VCC)) -- A huge (how about 20 franchises!?) video game crossover and self-insert fic inspired by, but not entirely based off, the premise of Captain N: The Game Master.
 Franchises involved so far: Pokémon, Mega Man.
-Chapter 31 is being revised.
+Chapter 31 is up!
+Chapter 32 will begin drafting soon.

 S. -- A Super Smash Brothers fic.
 On the surface, it's a slice-of-life, but beneath that it's about... um... ???
 Created spontaneously one night, this fic is meant to be my ongoing exercise in absurdity and spontaneity.
 As such, updates sporadically, whenever I put together enough scenes to create a chapter.
 (Note: The title is meant to have the period, since it's a direct nod to Thomas Pynchon's V., also titled with a period.
 However, FFN will not allow periods in story titles, so we'll have to make do.)